ten3roberts/ivy/README.md

 ### Templates and Entity Construction

-Templates provide a flexible way to define and instantiate entities:
+Templates define and instantiate entities:
 - **Composition**: A set of bundles describing the entity.
-- **Serialization**: Templates enable serialization and deserialization, supporting the loading of complex assets like textures, models, and other dependent assets.
+- **Serialization**: Templates support serialization and deserialization for loading assets like textures and models.
-- **Editing**: Templates are editable in the editor, enabling visual entity creation.
+- **Editing**: Templates are editable in the editor for visual entity creation.
-- **Instantiation**: Entity spawning from stored templates, supporting asset-based game design.
+- **Instantiation**: Entity spawning from stored templates for asset-based game design.

-This system bridges programmatic entity creation with data-driven design, enabling visual entity creation through editor tooling.
+Templates combine programmatic and data-driven entity creation, supporting visual editing.

 ## Serialization

-Ivy provides out-of-the-box support for scene serialization and save/loading, enabling persistent worlds and game world editors:
+Ivy supports scene serialization and save/loading for persistent worlds and editors:

-- **Scene Serialization**: Scenes are serialized to various formats including JSON, Bincode, and RON, capturing entity hierarchies based on Templates.
+- **Scene Serialization**: Scenes serialize to JSON, Bincode, and RON, capturing entity hierarchies via Templates.
-- **Template-Based**: Each entity references a `Template` (via `template_path`), with additional component data serialized separately.
+- **Template-Based**: Each entity references a `Template` (via `template_path`), with component data serialized separately.
-- **Asset Integration**: Serialized scenes load asynchronously, resolving all asset dependencies.
+- **Asset Integration**: Serialized scenes load asynchronously, resolving asset dependencies.
 - **Editor Support**: The integrated editor includes save/load dialogs for `.ivsc` scene files.
 - **API**: Use `SceneSerializer` for programmatic serialization; `serialize_json` for JSON saving, `load_scene` for loading from any supported format.

-This enables rapid iteration, scene sharing, and data-driven content creation without custom serialization code.
+This supports rapid iteration, scene sharing, and data-driven content creation without custom code.

 ### Editor and Tools